 For the caregiver, the way out of co-dependent relationships and why is caregiving a struggle is to increase communication to eliminate negative feelings and to build relationships of social support.
 The care receiver has the same opportunity but may need a different support system to accomplish the goal.
 Support systems can be found in many ways.
 Caregiving or health support groups, activity centers, and hobby or interest groups.

 Positive Behaviors Support Positive Change

-Positive changes in behavior and response by the caregiver will effect a change in the behaviors and responses by the aging parent or spouse even if the aging parent or spouse is unable to implement the five secrets in this article.
-Caregivers whose actions are positive, more calm, more reflective instead of being reactive will generate a change in response.
+Positive changes in behavior and response by the caregiver will affect a change in the behaviors and responses by the aging parent or spouse even if the aging parent or spouse is unable to implement the five secrets in this article.
+Caregivers whose actions are positive, calmer, more reflective instead of being reactive will generate a change in response.

 An example of this change in behavior and interaction is the ability of a positive customer service representative to diffuse angry patrons in a long line waiting for service.
 How many times have you been in a situation where a novel approach made all the difference?
 Where an individual who was positive and interested in helping you changed your mood and perception of the situation?
 The old saying, you get more flies with honey applies in this situation.

 None of us wants to interact with a frustrated, angry, or anxious person.
 These may be the behaviors that caregivers in struggle exhibit—even though the caregiver does not perceive their actions to be frustrated, angry, or anxious.
 In long-term caregiving situations, these behaviors can become ingrained as normal.
 It is not until one is finished with caregiving is there the ability to look back and reflect on the experience.